hootyhoot/book-recommender/README.md

 ## Getting Started

-After installing the required packages generate the embeddings.csv file using
+After installing the required packages generate the embeddings.csv file from the 'Pre-Process Steps' folder using
 ```bash
 python embedding.py
 ```